-Sometimes it’s just not possible to go out and enjoy the fresh air, and to tire out highly energetic children.
+Sometimes it’s just not possible to go out and enjoy the fresh air, and to tire out active and highly energetic children.
 But there’s lots of reasons we may find ourself stuck inside, not able to get out and play.
 The weather is regularly a big factor - it can turn miserable in a heartbeat, and scupper plans.
+Or the lockdowns we are experiencing during the 2020 Corona pandemic.
+We've compiled the ultimate list of lockdown activities for your kids so that you can look up even more fun activities for kids at home!

 You will also find yourself on lockdown when your little one just isn’t feeling well.
-And if your child is poorly and under 3, it gets really hard to explain why they have to stay inside and rest.
-Their attention span won’t last long enough to read them a story - they’ll likely need an activity that’ll keep them busy over a longer period of time.
-Ideally one that is relaxing-yet-fun.
+And if your child is poorly, it gets really hard to explain why they have to stay inside and rest.
+Their attention span won’t last long enough to read them a story - they’ll likely need an indoor kids activity that’ll keep them busy over a longer period of time.
+Ideally one that is relaxing but still fun.

 There is probably not a single child between 1 and 10 who doesn’t like to build and play in dens or caves.
 At toucanBox HQ the great majority of us claim to be grown-ups, and we’d all love to while away an afternoon building a massive pillow fort.